 The Virtual Media feature allows a drive, folder, image file, or removable disk on a local client computer to appear and act as if it were installed on the remote server.
-To enable this function, set the mode under USB IO Settings, page 68 to "Virtual Media" first.
+To enable this function, set the mode under USB IO Settings, page 57 to "Virtual Media" first.

-Virtual Media also supports smart card reader function, allowing a reader connected to the client PC to appear as if plugged into the remote server.
+Virtual Media also supports a smart card reader function that allows a reader plugged into a local client computer to appear as if it were plugged into the remote server.